 The doctors have used a two-stage system for treating small cell lung cancer 1.
-The stages are classified as limited stages and extensive stages.
-In the little stage of cancer, more efficacy is observed when more aggressive treatments are provided, such as chemotherapy, combined with radiation therapy.
+Furthermore, the stages are classified as limited stages and extensive stages.
+In the limited stage of cancer, the efficacy increases with aggressive treatments .
+These treatments can also include chemotherapy, combined with radiation therapy.
 In the extensive stage of small cell lung cancer, chemotherapy alone has provided a better option for controlling cancer but not curing it.
-The stages of small cell lung cancer have been discussed below:
+The stages of small cell lung cancer are :

-- Extensive stage: It mainly describes the cancer being spread across the lung region, even from other portions of the lungs to the lymph nodes on the other side of the chest region or other parts of the body, involving the bone marrow.
-Several doctors have considered small cell lung cancer to show metastasis towards the fluid surrounding the lungs, being considered at the extensive stage.
-Approximately two out of three individuals suffering from small cell lung cancer have reached a vast stage when their cancer is diagnosed.
+It mainly describes the cancer spread across the lung region.
+And so, it can include from other portions of the lungs to the lymph nodes on the other side of the chest region or other parts of the body, involving the bone marrow.
+Small cell lung cancer show metastasis towards the fluid surrounding the lungs, at the extensive stage.

-It is considered as the formal system for describing the growth and spread of lung cancer as per recommended by the Committee on Cancer (AJCC) TNM staging system that comprises three significant pieces of information:
+It is a formal system for describing the growth and spread of lung cancer as per recommended by the Committee on Cancer (AJCC) TNM staging system that comprises three significant pieces of information:

 The numbers or letters seen after T, N, and M represent more details regarding each factor.
 The higher numbers represent the more advanced form of cancer.
 As the categories T, N, and M are determined, this information is combined in stage grouping to assign an overall stage.